Environmental Protection Agency (EPA).

 EPA determines whether acute and chronic dietary pesticide exposures are safe by comparing aggregate exposure estimates to the acute PAD (aPAD) and chronic PAD (cPAD).
 For linear cancer risks, EPA calculates the lifetime probability of acquiring cancer given the estimated aggregate exposure.
 Short-, intermediate-, and chronic-term risks are evaluated by comparing the estimated aggregate food, water, and residential exposure to the appropriate PODs to ensure that an adequate MOE exists.

 1. Acute risk.
-An acute aggregate risk assessment takes into account acute exposure estimates from dietary consumption of food and drinking water.
+An acute aggregate risk assessment takes into account acute exposure estimates from dietary consumption of food and drinking Start Printed Page 8456water.
 No adverse effect resulting from a single oral exposure was identified and no acute dietary endpoint was selected.
 Therefore, cyantraniliprole is not expected to pose an acute risk.

 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to cyantraniliprole from food and water will utilize 98% of the cPAD for children 1-2 years old, the population group receiving the greatest exposure.
-Based on the explanation in Unit III.C.3., regarding residential use patterns, chronic residential exposure to residues of cyantraniliprole is not expected.
+Using the exposure assumptions cited in this unit for chronic exposure, EPA has concluded that chronic exposure to cyantraniliprole from food and water will utilize 99% of the cPAD for children 1 to 2 years old, the population group receiving the greatest exposure.
+Based on the explanation cited in Unit III.B., regarding residential use patterns, chronic residential exposure to residues of cyantraniliprole is not expected.

-Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in an aggregate MOE of 149 for children 1-2 years old.
-For adults, the oral and inhalation routes of exposure were not aggregated since the endpoints of concern are not common.
-Because EPA's level of concern for cyantraniliprole is a MOE of 100 or below, this MOE is not of concern.
+Using the exposure assumptions cited in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in an aggregate MOE of 149 for children 1 to 2 years old.
+For adults, the oral and inhalation routes of exposure are not appropriate to be aggregated since the endpoints of concern are not common.
+Because EPA's level of concern for cyantraniliprole is an MOE of 100 or below, this MOE is not of concern.

 5. Aggregate cancer risk for U.S. population.
 Based on the lack of evidence of carcinogenicity in two adequate rodent carcinogenicity studies, cyantraniliprole is not expected to pose a cancer risk to humans.